-Patient Options Introduced Non-Transport
+Patient Options Introduced Non-Transport Page 2 of 3

-- \ Medium or high risk for bacterial infection (Bacterial Infection Score of 1 or 2) - \ Any physician ordered transport - \ If the patient meets any of these exclusion criteria the patient may still self-select a patient initiated refusal of treatment/transport (provided with capacity to make such decision)
+- \ Medium or high risk for bacterial infection (Bacterial Infection Score of 1 or 2) - \ Patients on anticoagulation who have sustained any head trauma - \ Any physician ordered transport - \ If patient meets any of these exclusion criteria the patient may still self-select a patient-initiated refusal of treatment/transport (provided with capacity to make such decision)

-- 1. EMS will assess patient complaint, vitals, and other considerations prior to determining eligibility for EMS Initiated Non Transport - A. PCC or EMT-TL must be involved in assessment and conversations, but do not have to be primary on the call - 2.
+- 1. EMS will assess patient complaint, vitals, and other considerations prior to determining eligibility for EMS Initiated Non-Transport - A. PCC or EMTCC must be involved in assessment and conversations, but do not have to be primary on the call - 2.
 Considerations: - A. Co-morbidities, age (especially patients > 65-years), sex - B. Atypical presentations, suspicion of worsening condition - C. Lifestyle (high risk behaviors, drug or alcohol use) - D. Healthcare literacy and access to healthcare - E. Unsafe environment - 3.
 If the patient self-selects to refuse EMS transport prior to EMS Initiated Non-Transport Decision, follow traditional Patient Refusal protocols - 4.
 Based-on history and physical assessment findings, as indicated, EMS may recommend the patient does not have indication for ambulance transport to an emergency department - 5.
 Patient may still choose to go to any healthcare facility via other transport options A. POV, ride-share, etc. - 6.
 This conversation and decision-making should not extend past 5 minutes - 7.
-If the patient continues to request EMS transport to the ED, their wishes will be honored and the patient transported to the closest appropriate ED - 8.
+If the patient requests EMS transport to the ED, their wishes will be honored, and the patient transported to the closest appropriate ED - 8.
 If the patient agrees to non-transport, have the patient sign the "Shared Decision Making" signature fields in ePCR - A. Additional "Shared Decision Making" fields are available in siren to document referral to other provider (urgent care, primary care, etc.)